Axia-Tech/AXIA-wiki/docs/learn/learn-phragmen.md

 5. Rebalance by replacing `w` with a balanced weight vector for `A`.
 6. If there are more seats available, go back to step 2.
 Otherwise, return the balanced solution `(A, w)`.

-## Where is the Phragmén method used in AXIACoin?
+## Where is the Phragmén method used in AXIA?

 ### NPoS: Validator Elections

 The sequential Phragmén method is used in the Nominated Proof-of-Stake scheme to elect validators based on their own self-stake and the stake that is voted to them from nominators.
 It also tries to equalize the weights between the validators after each election round.
-Since validators are paid equally in AXIACoin, it is important that the stake behind each validator is spread out.
-AXIACoin tries to optimize three metrics in its elections:
+Since validators are paid equally in AXIA, it is important that the stake behind each validator is spread out.
+AXIA tries to optimize three metrics in its elections:

 1. Maximize the total amount at stake.